Ranktotop/wp-fce/README.txt

 This add-on extends the FluentCommunity plugin by providing an integration layer for external payment providers such as CopeCart and Digistore24.

-Features include:
-* Product-to-course/space mapping
+It enables full automation of user access management, including:

+* Mapping digital products to courses and spaces
+* Handling Instant Payment Notifications (IPNs)
-* Automatic user registration
+* Auto-creating user accounts and granting access
-* Access management based on payment status
+* Managing expirations and cancellations via cronjob
-* REST API for IPN handling
+* REST API endpoints for external integration
-* Membership expiration check via cronjob
+* Admin override functionality for manual control

+Use this plugin to connect your external shop system with your FluentCommunity-powered WordPress site.

 == Installation ==

 1. Upload the plugin ZIP via **Plugins > Installieren > Plugin hochladen** in your WordPress admin
 2. Activate the plugin
 3. Make sure **FluentCommunity** is installed and active
-4. Configure under **Einstellungen > FluentCommunity Extreme**
+4. Go to **Einstellungen > FluentCommunity Extreme** to configure the plugin
+5. Map products to courses or spaces under the Product Mapping section

 == Frequently Asked Questions ==

 = Does this work without FluentCommunity? =
-No, this plugin is an add-on and requires FluentCommunity to be active.
+No. This plugin is an add-on and requires FluentCommunity to be installed and active.

 = Which payment providers are supported? =
-Currently CopeCart and Digistore24, via their IPN systems.
+Currently CopeCart and Digistore24, via their IPN (Instant Payment Notification) systems.

+= Can I manually override access? =
+Yes.
+Admins can override access to spaces and courses independent of payment status.

+= What happens when a product expires or is cancelled? = Access is automatically revoked unless another active product grants access to the same space or course.

 == Screenshots ==

 1. API & Darstellung settings page
 2. Product mapping interface
+3. Simulated IPN testing tool (for admin use)

 == Changelog ==

+= 1.0.1 =
+* Product-space mapping system fully integrated
+* Fluent access sync via cronjob and real-time events
+* Evaluator-based permission logic with admin overrides
+* Access logging and REST interface improvements
+* Performance optimization and redundancy cleanup

 = 0.0.1 =
 * Initial release with IPN support for Digistore24 and CopeCart